Blog

 Insurance companies are notorious for trying to avoid paying uninsured or underinsured motorist claims made by their customers.
 Your own insurance company may try to say that you were at fault for an accident or they may try to minimize the extent of your injuries by claiming they aren’t as severe you claim or that they are pre-existing.
 Making matters worse, accident victims may have given statements to their own insurance companies regarding the accident—thinking they were on the same team—that can later be used to avoid paying a claim under the insured’s uninsured or underinsured motorist policy.

 Whether or not a driver remains at the scene, obtaining legal assistance is a critical step in ensuring your rights as an accident victim are fully secured and that your ability to recover compensation for your injuries are not compromised.
-The best time to obtain legal representation is before speaking with any insurance company representatives, so that an attorney who has the knowledge and experience to properly navigate the process of making a claim may speak on your behalf and make sure that your rights are protected.
+The best time to obtain legal representation is before speaking with any insurance company representatives, so that a New York Car Accident Lawyer who has the knowledge and experience to properly navigate the process of making a claim may speak on your behalf and make sure that your rights are protected.